Need an EPC in Mile End?

 • Floor insulation/ sloping ceiling insulation – receipt from installers showing thickness installed.

-• Roof extensions year it was constructed – building control sign off, dated architects drawings.
+• Roof extensions year it was constructed – building control sign off, dated architects plans.

 • Double glazing improvements to the majority of the property – Fensa certificate, or dated receipt from the installer.